ktaka-ccmp/ktaka.blog.ccmp.jp/2023/Svelte+FastAPI-Sign-in-with-Google/Readme.en.md

 Therefore, I implemented a method where, after receiving the JWT from Google, FastAPI issues a new session_id, which is maintained through cookies.

 The session information is managed in FastAPI's session database, allowing administrators to invalidate sessions anytime.
-Additionally, by adding Secure and HttpOnly attributes to the cookies, interception during transmission and access from JavaScript are prevented, enabling the construction of a more secure website.
+Additionally, by adding Secure and HttpOnly attributes to the cookies, interception during transmission and access from JavaScript are prevented, enabling the development of a more secure website.

 Note: I am self-taught in both Svelte and FastAPI, so I would appreciate any advice on improving anything.